Regulation and Frontier Housing Supply: Additional Estimation Details

 \subsection{Estimating $\kappa_T$}

-Our aim it to estimate $\kappa_T$ through the relationship between period effects (transaction time) and cohort effects (construction time) in a regression of existing home prices on period, cohort, and age (transaction time less construction time, capturing depreciation), where the cohort effects are restricted to be a function of the period effects.
+Our aim is to estimate $\kappa_T$ through the relationship between period effects (transaction time) and cohort effects (construction time) in a regression of existing home prices on period, cohort, and age (transaction time less construction time, capturing depreciation), where the cohort effects are restricted to be a function of the period effects.
 In its most general form, this entails estimating

-where $s$ is construction period, $t$ is transaction period (so that $t-s$ is age), $\gamma(t)$ (which corresponds to its namesake in Subsection \ref{se:quality}) are period effects, $\delta (\gamma(s)$) are cohort effects, and $\alpha(t)$ are age effects.
-This restriction on the cohort effects is implied by the model outlined in Subsection \ref{se:quality}, where cohort effects capture variations in structural quality over time.
+where $s$ is construction period, $t$ is transaction period (so that $t-s$ is age), $\gamma(t)$ (which corresponds to its namesake in Subsection \ref{se:estRT}) are period effects, $\delta (\gamma(s))$ are cohort effects, and $\alpha(t)$ are age effects.
+This restriction on the cohort effects is implied by the model outlined in Subsection \ref{se:estRT}, where cohort effects capture variations in housing quality over time.
 So long as $\gamma$ is nonlinear, the restriction provides one solution to the well-known problem of decomposing a variable into age, period, and cohort effect, as period is the sum of cohort and age \citep[e.g.,][]{hall20138,hall2007identifying}.
 A number of different approaches have been taken in the hedonic pricing literature \citep[e.g.,][]{coulson2008estimating}.
-Our approach is dictated by our goal of estimating $\kappa_T$ and the theoretical framework in Subsection \ref{se:quality} which motivates that objective.
+Our approach is dictated by our goal of estimating $\kappa_T$ and the theoretical framework in Subsection \ref{se:estRT} which motivates that objective.

-We set $\gamma$ and $\alpha$ to be linear-quadratic functions, and, as we are after only a single number for $\kappa_T$, set $\delta$ as a constant.
+We set $\gamma$ and $\alpha$ to be quadratic functions, and, as we are after only a single number for $\kappa_T$, set $\delta$ as a constant.
 Nonlinearity is essential, as $\delta$ is unidentified if $\gamma$ is linear.
 Thus we estimate,